What can I expect from my Hydro sticks?

 Can my sticks break?

 Yes, it's possible sometimes, but very rarely.
 We make every effort to use the best materials and processes to make our sticks as strong as we can while keeping that crucial thermoplastic (woodish) type "feel" on the puck.
-This is why we don't use nylon which is too hard and dead with no "feel" on the puck and poor performance.
+This is why we don't use nylon which is hard and "dead" with no "feel" on the puck and poor performance.
 We are always looking to improve our products, and we encourage customers to take advantage of our 3 month replacement warranty if they have any issues with their sticks.

 How long will my sticks or glove last?

 This depends exclusively on how you play and where you play.
 The primary purpose of a glove is to take the punishment so your hand does not, so you will experience wear and tear on a glove over time and if your hand takes a lot of punishment your glove will wear out quicker.
 If you play on a concrete bottom your gear will wear much faster than on smooth tiles, however smooth tiles also can have sharp edges and make cuts that concrete does not.
 Sticks will abrade on a rough bottom much faster than on smooth tiles.
 If you have a stick with a smooth handle the palm and fingers of your glove will last longer, but you will have poorer grip on your stick.
 Conversely if you have a handle with lots of grip and texture you may wear holes in your palm and finger linings faster but with much better grip and higher performance.
 Wooden sticks over time typically feather on the edges as the wood fibres break away and this softens the passing edges.
 Wood can also pick up chips and dents on the passing edges.
 Typically getting a stick stuck underneath a metal barrier or hitting sharp tiles or tile damage can quickly cause this type of damage.
 Plastic sticks wear in a similar way without the feathering, but more slowly from constant abrasion on the pool bottom.
 Abrasion also slowly wears away grip textures.
 Plastic also picks up cuts and nicks on the passing edges particularly along the top of the bevels.
-Unfortunately any significant nick in the top of the front passing edge can affect passing consistency, so try to check your sticks often and file smooth any damage... if it's too big a cut to fix it may be time to get a new set of sticks.
+Unfortunately any significant nick in the top of the front passing edge can affect passing consistency, so try to check your sticks often and file smooth any damage... or use the superglue method above.
+If it's too big a cut to fix it may be time to get a new set of sticks.

 Does wearing a glove make me bulletproof?